kolkhis/tech-notes/linux/tools/grep.md

 ---

-Using `-c` you can count the number of processes instead of listing the PIDs.
+Using `-c` we can count the number of processes instead of listing the PIDs.
 ```bash
 pgrep -c -u root
 ```

 ---

-If you need to format the PIDs a certain way, you can specify a delimiter.
+If we need to format the PIDs a certain way, we can specify a delimiter.
 It defaults to newline, printing each PID on its own line.
 ```bash
 pgrep -u root -d,